of Block Ciphers

 It was recently discovered that CTC2 S-box is an affine equivalent of the inverse-based S-box of AES.
 So all algebraic attacks on AES and BES can be tried on CTC2.
 But this works only in one direction: if an attack breaks CTC2, it does NOT mean it will work for AES too.
 However if an attack can NOT break CTC2 for 7 rounds, there is no hope it will ever break AES.

-Here is the windows executable program axel.exe which must always be used with the first parameter being 777.
+Here is the windows executable program axel.exe which is 32-bit or ax64.exe whcih is a 64-bit version, which must always be used with the first parameter being 777.
 This program allows one to generate equations for CTC2.
 Usage:

 Now everybody can generate the equations and try to break CTC2.
 We encourage the researchers to try to solve these systems by their favorite method.
 We will post their timings on this page (if they are good).
 Some reference results can be found here.
 Currently up to 10 rounds of CTC2 have been broken by algebraic attacks.